-The teacher's role will undoubtedly continue to be redefined over the next decade, a topic discussed briefly here and more fully explored in Bryan Hassel and Emily Ayscue Hassel's paper in this series, Teachers in the Age of Digital Instruction.
-Traditional classroom teachers face extraordinary challenges-often a thirtyto-one student-teacher ratio and students with varying educational needs, interests, and learning styles in the same classroom.
+The next decade will undoubtedly continue to encourage the redefinition of the teacher's role, a topic discussed briefly here and more fully explored in the first chapter of this volume.
+Traditional classroom teachers face extraordinary challenges-often a thirty-to-one student-teacher ratio and students with varying educational needs, interests, and learning styles in the same classroom.
 Teaching is multiple jobs rolled into one; schools of the future will likely continue to search for ways that technology can ease this challenge while boosting instructional effectiveness.
 Many entrepreneurs are beginning to break down the various elements of a teacher's day and look for points of opportunity for technology to take over certain of these components, freeing up teacher time to focus elsewhere, such as on direct student instruction.

 How will technology redefine the role of teacher?
 First, online learning can redefine who can become a teacher and the range of potential roles for adults who support student learning.
-Traditional school environments require teachers who can work full-time in a prescribed setting.
-Online learning provides teachers with flexibility regarding where and how long they work.
-This creates the potential for flexible hours and salaries for teachers based on experience, interests, and expertise.
-And as technology disaggregates the role of the teacher, opportunities may arise for teachers with different levels of experience, training, and skill to take on different roles, with the possibility to differentiate teacher compensation based on those factors and the roles they play in the school.
+Traditional school environments require teachers who can work full time in a prescribed setting.
+Online learning provides teachers with flexibility regarding where and how long they work, which in turn creates the potential for flexible hours and salaries for teachers based on experience, interests, and expertise.
+And as technology disaggregates the role of the teacher, opportunities may arise for teachers with different levels of experience, training, and skill to take on different roles, with the possibility to differentiate teacher compensation based on those factors and teachers' relative importance in the school.

 Second, online learning will likely continue to increase the amount of individual attention that teachers can provide to their students.
 Today's teachers must spend time planning content (and differentiation strategies) for the next school day, identifying individual needs, grading student assessments, and otherwise preparing for class.
-Online learning, however, has the potential to do some of that work for teachers, allowing teachers to reallocate their time toward time spent with students.
+Online learning, however, has the potential to do some of that work for teachers, allowing teachers to spend more time spent with students.